 This is a fun museum even for children to visit because they’ll honestly find it pretty entertaining!

-As you can see, there are so many great educational places to visit in the city in this best museums in Boston article.
+As you can see, there are so many great educational places to visit in the city with so many great museums in Boston.
 The great thing is that many of these museums are located somewhat near each other, so you can easily visit multiple in one trip if you want!
-The Isabella Stewart Gardner Museum and the Museum of Fine Arts are right next to each other, for example.

-Which Boston museum on this list would you most want to visit?
+Which of these Boston museums would you most want to visit?

 You might also like: